iqzaardiansyah/os232/links.md

 An Introduction to Deadlock which is the teaching material for Week 7.

-15. [Dynamic Memory Allocation in C using malloc(), calloc(), free() and realloc()](https://www.geeks> An explanation about the use of malloc() and other memory allocation method.
+15. [Dynamic Memory Allocation in C using malloc(), calloc(), free() and realloc()](https://www.geeks> An introduction to Process Synchronization which is the teaching material for Week 7.

 16. [Race Condition Vulnerability](https://www.geeksforgeeks.org/race-condition-vulnerability/)<br>
 An explanation about Race Conditions that cause inconsistencies in a system.
 <br>
 <hr>